Brad Lander: Early life and education

 Brad Lander is the son of Carole Lander and David Lander, a bankruptcy attorney.
 He grew up in Creve Coeur, a suburb of St. Louis, Missouri, in a Reform Jewish family, and graduated from Parkway North High School in 1987.

-He developed an early interest in politics, and was particularly influenced by civil rights leaders Martin Luther King Jr. and Abraham Joshua Heschel.
-His first experience organizing came with a march for Jewish Soviet refugees in Washington.
-Lander earned a bachelor's degree from the University of Chicago in 1991, where he received a Harry S. Truman Scholarship, and joined the Democratic Socialists of America (DSA).
-He earned master's degrees in anthropology from University College London on a Marshall Scholarship and in urban planning from the Pratt Institute.
+Lander developed an early interest in political issues, and was strongly influenced by the example set by the civil rights and anti-war leaders Reverend Martin Luther King Jr. and Rabbi Abraham Joshua Heschel.
+As a teenager he helped organize a march in Washington, D.C. in support of Jews in the Soviet Union who were not allowed to emigrate.

+Lander earned a bachelor's degree from the University of Chicago in 1991, where he received a Harry S. Truman Scholarship and joined the Democratic Socialists of America (DSA).
+He earned a master's degree in anthropology from University College London on a Marshall Scholarship, followed by a master's degree in urban planning from the Pratt Institute in New York.
-Lander later left the DSA in 2023 after the October 7 attacks.

 Early career

-From 1993 to 2003, Lander was the executive director of the Fifth Avenue Committee (FAC), a Park Slope not-for-profit organization that develops and manages affordable housing.
+From 1993 to 2003, Lander was the executive director of the Fifth Avenue Committee (FAC), a Park Slope nonprofit organization that develops and manages affordable housing.
 For his work he received the 2000 New York Magazine Civics Award, and FAC received the 2002 Leadership for a Changing World award (sponsored by the Washington, D.C.–based Institute for Sustainable Communities).

 From 2003 to 2009, Lander was a director of the university-based Pratt Center for Community Development.
 In that position, he was a critic of the Bloomberg administration's development policies.
 He has also been a critic of the Atlantic Yards project.
 Lander's work in 2003–2005 on Greenpoint-Williamsburg rezoning led to the first New York City inclusionary housing program to create affordable housing in new development outside Manhattan.
 Lander served on a mayoral taskforce that recommended reforms to the 421-a tax exemption for luxury housing and required that new development in certain areas of the city set aside affordable housing units.
 He co-led the completion of the One City One Future platform, a progressive vision for economic development in New York City.
 He stepped down as head of the organization in 2009 to seek a seat on the New York City Council.
 Lander teaches as an adjunct professor at Brooklyn Law School.